krishanthisera/blog/src/content/blog/static-hosting-aws.md

 ### SSL configuration

-Here my certificate is sort of a “Bring your own certificate”, but I have put together a configuration for Email or DNS challenge validation.
+If we refer to the repository, my certificate set up is sort of a “Bring your own certificate”, but I have put together a configuration for Email or DNS challenge validation.

 Please refer to [acm.tf](https://github.com/krishanthisera/aws-static-hosting/blob/main/acm.tf).
 For Email validation use the following.